Omaargu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su user : change between users whoami : print username of current user groups : shows all the groups the current user is art of
+su user : change between users whoami : print username of current user groups : shows all the groups the current user is art of sudo chown : change a file to a new user